Safeguarding and Prevent Policy

 4. Forced Marriage

 A clear distinction must be made between a forced marriage and an arranged marriage.
-In arranged marriages, the families of both spouses take a leading role in choosing the marriage partner but the choice whether or not to accept the arrangement remains with the young people.
+In arranged marriages, the families of both spouses take a leading role in choosing the marriage partner, but the choice of whether or not to accept the arrangement remains with the young people.

 In forced marriage, one or both spouses do not consent to the marriage or consent is extracted under duress.
 Duress includes both physical and emotional pressure.